BeeAI provides multiple ways to add agents to your platform. This guide explains each method and when to use them.

 From Docker Images

-Add agents from pre-built Docker images:
+Add pre-built Docker images:

 # From GitHub Container Registry